OndrejValla/zuzu-valla/README.md

 - User story 2: As we are considering Zuzu to be our wedding photographer we would like to see her portfolio of previous weddings.
 - User story 3: As we are currently in the stage of creating our wedding budget, we would like to know how much does Zuzu Valla charge and what are we going to get for our money.
-- User story 4: We would like to find out more about Zuzu.
+- User story 4: We would like to contact Zuzu through this website.
-- User story 5: We would like to contact Zuzu through this website.
+- User story 5: We would like to see Zuzu's social media profiles.
-- User story 6: We would like to see Zuzu's social media profiles.
+- User story 6: My friend has sent me the link to this website.
+I am asking myself "Who is Zuzu Valla?"

 ### The Scope Plane